Serving the UI

 app.registerControllers(SwaggerController)

-Use controller prefixes to change the base path.
-For example, mount the docs under /docs/swagger
+Use controller prefixes to change the base path:

 app.registerControllers(['docs/swagger', SwaggerController])

-yourself and expose it through Moost’s provide registry:
+To set a title, version, CORS policy, or other options, instantiate SwaggerController yourself and expose it through the provide registry:

 import { createProvideRegistry } from '@prostojs/infact'